Shahab1/Messenger-PHP/README.md

 6. In your PHP script, put both Page Access and Verify tokens in the $config array used when initializing the class.
 7. Verify and Save, and if all is well, you should get a green tick.
 If not, check your web server log, or the generated debug log.
 8. Subscribe your webhook to your Page events by selecting it below and clicking **Subscribe**

+## Session handling

+Session handling is important when you need to take different actions depending on your bot state.
+The standard PHP session functions are used internally.
+However, as Facebook doesn't send or handles cookies, we need a different approach.
+Before calling **session_start()**, a custom session_id is crafted, based on the user's Facebook ID, to make sure it's unique.
+The class implements 2 methods for setting and getting a value.
+Use $this->setSession($key, $val) to set a session variable, and $this->getSession($key) to get the value associated with a key.

+## To-Do list

 Some much needed stuff that needs to be done:
 * Better class documentation, with examples.